 Keep Your Eyes Peeled, Thousands Of Hummingbirds Are Headed Right For Oklahoma During Their Migration This Spring

 If you enjoy hummingbirds, then you should check out the only Butterfly House in Oklahoma.
 It’s located in Muskogee at Honor Heights Park and it opens in the spring.
 You can walk through an open-air exhibit as thousands of butterflies fly around, and even land on you.
-Click here to read more about it.

 When Will Hummingbirds Arrive In Oklahoma

-What are the best wildflower hikes in Oklahoma?
+What types of hummingbirds are in Oklahoma?

 Although the ruby-throated hummingbird and black chinned hummingbirds are some of the most common in Oklahoma, you’ll probably also spot some of these species at your feeders during the spring migration.